Hunter J. Shkolnik on 790-KABC with Dr. Drew and Mike Catherwood

 If you played football for one of these organizations and are currently experiencing symptoms anything like the ones described above, a team of brain injury lawyers can refer you to a doctor who can test for CTE and other brain damage issues, usually at no upfront cost.

 Legally, these groups have a duty of care to make the activity reasonably safe for all participants.
 Sometimes, fulfilling this duty involves rules changes or other alterations that would be unpopular with some fans and/or some corporate executives.
 Nevertheless, the responsibility is clear, and a failure in this area usually means that compensation is in order.

 This compensation in brain injury cases normally includes money for both economic damages, such as medical bills, and noneconomic damages, such as pain and suffering.
 Additional punitive damages are available in some cases.

 Important time deadlines apply in negligence cases, especially in situations that involve injuries which are discovered many years after the traumatic events.

 Laying out a compelling preliminary case for negligence is often not enough, so tenacious attorneys are ready for some common corporate defenses in brain injury and other personal injury cases.
 In sports injury cases, the assumption of the risk defense is often an issue.
 This doctrine excuses liability if the victim voluntarily assumes a known risk.

 Football players voluntarily assume risks such as knee and ankle injuries, because they sign waivers to that effect and the risk is apparent.
-However, unlike sudden trauma head injury, repetitive head injury is not an apparent risk.
+However, unlike sudden trauma head injury, repetitive head injury and brain damage is not an apparent risk.
 Therefore, the defense is arguably inapplicable.
 At best, it only amounts to slight contributory negligence.